top of page

 Successful applicants receive 6 days payment (£1k fee), 3 days mentorship and up to £250 to cover essential resources and expenses.

-This year we're delighted to have the following creatives in our Glow Up programme:
+We're delighted to have the following creatives in our Glow Up programme:

 Your Creative